 Someone recently told me about this friction science experiment.
 We’re huge fans of science activities in our home.
-I knew I immediately had to try it out and add it to my arsenal of easy science experiments!
+I knew I had to try it out and add it to my arsenal of easy science experiments!

-The age range of my children is 5 years so I always have to think about how to approach science activities in age-appropriate ways.
-Turns out this activity is suited for a preschooler but is also great to add to your bucket of science experiments for 5th graders, too!
+This activity is suited for a preschooler but is also great to add to your bucket of science experiments for 5th graders!
 I like that range!
-Also, add it to your list if science fair projects to wow peers and teachers!
+Also, add it to your list of science fair projects to wow peers and teachers!

 Friction Science Experiment Idea